#1 Le 10/03/2019, à 00:51

 Bonsoir Géole et Naziel,

-Merci pour votre aide wink
+Merci pour votre aide

 Bon j'avoue être encore un peu plus paumé suite au résultat de la commande nano.
 Mais je réponds déjà à vos questions.